 Offering Sales and Service for Myrtle Beach’s Favorite Toy

-All of Graham Golf Cars locations sell, service, and rent golf cars; sell parts and accessories; and offer indoor golf cart storage.
-Their Myrtle Beach and North Myrtle Beach stores are two of the largest golf cart showrooms along the Grand Strand, where they sell customizable as well as basic cars.
-Pre-owned cars start around $1,500; fully reconditioned ones start around the high $4,000s; and new range from $7,500-$11,000.
-Between both their locations, they have around 200 gas and electric cars for sale.
+Their showrooms are the largest along the Grand Strand, where they sell customizable as well as basic cars.
+Pre-owned cars start around $3,500; fully reconditioned ones start around $6,000; and new range from $8,500-$11,500.

-Graham Golf Cars isn’t so much focussed on selling golf cars as they are on the customer service they provide— taking care of the car and the customer for a lifetime.
+Graham Golf Cars isn’t so much focused on selling golf cars as they are on the customer service they provide— taking care of the car and the customer for a lifetime.

-“I came to work here five years ago after running my own business for forty-five years,” says Carl Sherman, a part-time salesman with Graham Golf Cars at the Myrtle Beach location.
+“I came to work here five years ago after running my own business for forty-five years,” says Carl Sherman, the manager of the Surfside Beach location.
 “I owned my own smoke and fire restoration business in North Carolina.
 Seven years ago, I was ready to retire, and built a house at the beach and moved here.
-Soon thereafter I told my wife, ‘I cannot sit around, I need something to do.’
+Soon thereafter I told my wife, ‘I cannot sit around, I need something to do.”

 “I had a friend who worked for Mr. Graham, and he introduced us.
 Two days later, I came in and started working and I’ve been here ever since.
+It’s been about six years now.
 I come through the door because I want to.
 There are a good bunch of people here, they’re friendly and make you feel like you’re family; we all work well together.

 “Every refurbished car comes with a warranty, and we’ll deliver it for a fee as far as Charleston; we offer free local delivery for the Grand Strand area,” Carl says.
 “If something happens within that warranty period, we pick up your car and repair it for you, and get it back to you as fast as possible.”